bk7312/bookmarklets/README.md

 ## Check for iframes and show their source URL

-Handy bookmarklet to check for iframes on a website and show their source URL.
+Handy bookmarklet to check for iframes on a website.
+Creates a set of buttons showing the iframe's source URL (opens in new tab when clicked) fixed to the top right side of the screen, click the bookmarklet again to remove the buttons.
+Note that the buttons will be affected by the website's existing CSS.

 ```
 javascript: (() => {